- INTERPOL Kiev

 Boosting border security

-To strengthen national security and prevent criminal activity in Ukraine, INTERPOL Kiev arranged for frontline police officers across the country to have access to INTERPOL’s databases.
-With the support of an INTERPOL project funded by the European Union, officers across the country now have hands-on access to INTERPOL databases.
-With this capacity, Ukraine police officers across the country can quickly determine if a person is a potential threat to national security.
+To strengthen national security and prevent criminal activity in Ukraine, INTERPOL Kiev and the State Border Guard Service arranged for frontline border officers nationwide to have access to INTERPOL’s databases.
+Now, all state border guard officers have hands-on access to INTERPOL databases, meaning that they can quickly determine if a person is a potential threat to national security.

 INTERPOL training centre